gramalingam/onnx/docs/proposals/ShardingFormalism.md

 Axis 1 of the second input (with value `N`) is also handled similarly.

-The axes with size value `K` represent _reduction_ axes.
-The corresponding two axes must have a reduction-compatible sharding.
-This means that the two axes must have the same sharding.
+The two axes with size value (the _reduction_ axes) are both required to have the same sharding (similar to non-broadcast axes in a binary operation above).

+The output device assignment follows the rules described above for broadcast axes.

 ### Pooling and Convolution ops